Macazusa/ICT171-Cloud-Server-Project/README.md

 2. Open the EC2 service.
 3. Launch a new Ubuntu EC2 instance.
 4. Create or select a key pair for SSH access.
-5. Configure the security group to allow port 22 for SSH and port 80 for HTTP web traffic.
+5. Configure the security group to allow ports 22, 80 and 443.
 6. Connect to the server using SSH.
 7. Run `sudo apt update`.
 8. Install Apache using `sudo apt install apache2 -y`.